a Libertarian was on the ballot in the 2018 race for the US Senate

 Source: Prince William County, Sample Ballot (November 6, 2018)

-In theory, all candidates for local School Board seats and for Soil and Water Conservation Districts run as independents, since those races are supposed to be non-partisan.
-The ballots for those offices do not list the political affiliation of the candidates.
+In theory, all candidates for local School Board seats and for all Soil and Water Conservation Districts run as independents.
+Those races are supposed to be non-partisan, and the ballots for those offices do not list the political affiliation of the candidates.
 In practice, political parties endorse candidates in almost all races, and volunteers associated with the parties are key in getting out the vote for such low-turnout races.

 In addition to the Democratic and Republican parties, there are other organized political parties who field candidates regularly in Virginia.